ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

 is thus superior to the energy limit passed via the user parameters.
 In addition, to analyse the complete field of view, the parameter ``usepnt=yes`` uses, for each observation, the pointing position as centre for the selection radius.
 The radius parameter is dependent on the intrument, for an instrument with a 5 degree field of view, a radius of 2.5 degrees seems reasonable.
-The time selection is not applied in the above example since an invalid time range was provided.
+The time selection is not applied in the above example; specifying 0 as start and end time skips the time selection.
 For time-resolved analysis, it is important to know the MET time that is required to extract.
 The result of the selection step is written into the observation XML file ``selected_obs.xml``, which now contains references to the new selected event FITS files.